vinicunca/akar/docs/content/docs/2.pohon/2.components/accordion.md

 - `disabled?: boolean`{lang="ts-type"}
 - [`slot?: string`{lang="ts-type"}](#with-custom-slot)
 - `class?: any`{lang="ts-type"}
-- `ui?: { item?: ClassNameValue, header?: ClassNameValue, trigger?: ClassNameValue, leadingIcon?: ClassNameValue, label?: ClassNameValue, trailingIcon?: ClassNameValue, content?: ClassNameValue, body?: ClassNameValue }`{lang="ts-type"}
+- `pohon?: { item?: ClassNameValue; header?: ClassNameValue; trigger?: ClassNameValue; leadingIcon?: ClassNameValue; label?: ClassNameValue; trailingIcon?: ClassNameValue; content?: ClassNameValue; body?: ClassNameValue }`{lang="ts-type"}

-::component-code
+::docs-pohon-preview
 ---
 ignore:
   - items
 external:
   - items
 externalTypes:
-  - AccordionItem[]
-hide:
-  - class
+  - PAccordionItem[]
 props:
-  class: 'px-4'
   items:
-    - label: 'Icons'
+    - label: 'Is it accessible?'
-      icon: 'i-lucide-smile'
+      icon: 'i-lucide:smile'
-      content: 'You have nothing to do, @nuxt/icon will handle it automatically.'
+      content: 'Yes.
+It adheres to the WAI-ARIA design pattern.'
-    - label: 'Colors'
+    - label: 'Is it unstyled?'
-      icon: 'i-lucide-swatch-book'
+      icon: 'i-lucide:swatch-book'
-      content: 'Choose a primary and a neutral color from your Tailwind CSS theme.'
+      content: Yes.
+It's unstyled by default, giving you freedom over the look and feel.
-    - label: 'Components'
+    - label: 'Can it be animated?'
-      icon: 'i-lucide-box'
+      icon: 'i-lucide:box'
-      content: 'You can customize components by using the `class` / `ui` props or in your app.config.ts.'
+      content: 'Yes!
+You can use the transition prop to configure the animation.'
 ---
 ::